posterity/srp/README.md

 #### Server-side

-The process on the server-side is very similar to the above, with the key difference that the server must first receive a proof from the client (`M1`) before it can compute its own (`M2`) and send it over.
+The process on the server-side is very similar to the above, with one key
+difference: the server must first receive and verify a proof the client (`M1`) before it computes and sends its own (`M2`).

 ```go
 var (